bram-atmire/bram-atmire.github.io/_posts/2018-09-20-100-days-of-code-day-32-git-acp.markdown

 * Transition from plain CSS to SASS to make it prettier and learn about SASS at the same time
 * Instead of the 5 minute cron job, look into a gitlab webhook that executes the update script on prod whever something is committed to master.

-# Future Days - other ideas
+# Future Days - Productivity

-1. Switch to a different project: start working on DSpace 7 Angular
-2. Setup IDEA so I can start editing these blogposts from there, instead of in a text editor
-3. Developer productivity: Get my IntelliJ IDEA Shortcuts in order (CMD+1, CMD+/, ...)
+* Get my IntelliJ IDEA Shortcuts for comments in order

 # Future days - Jekyll http://bram-atmire.github.io/ site